SmarterMail Message Archiving - Understanding Message Archiving Print

 When Message Archiving is enabled, a secure copy of each incoming and outgoing email is stored in a separate archive system.

-• Archived data does not count against the mailbox quota
+• Archive storage does not count toward mailbox quota

-The archive exists as a protected compliance and recovery store.
+The archive exists as a protected compliance and recovery store, not as a normal user-accessible mailbox.

-Message Archiving is often misunderstood.
+Message Archiving is commonly misunderstood.
 It is not:

 • An “Archive” folder inside the mailbox

-• A way to move old email out of the mailbox to save space
+• A way to move old mail out of the mailbox to save storage space

 How Archived Messages Are Retrieved

-If an archived message needs to be located, the system administrator must perform a search within the archive system.
+If an archived message needs to be located, an administrator must perform a search within the archive system.

 • Sender email address